Lavrov visits Turkey as Erdogan seeks Ukraine peace breakthrough - ExBulletin

 Erdogan said on Wednesday that Turkey wanted to restart a peace effort in 2022 when the rivals' top negotiators met in Istanbul.

-“We are ready to re-establish the negotiating table to build peace as we did in Istanbul before,” Erdogan said in a video message broadcast this week at the summit of Southeast European leaders in Tirana .
+“We are ready to re-establish the negotiating table to build peace as we did previously in Istanbul,” Erdogan said in a video message broadcast this week at the summit of Southeast European leaders in Tirana .
 Ukrainian President Volodymyr Zelensky was present.

 The Turkish leader also called for the establishment of a new secure mechanism for maritime transport in the Black Sea.